severinbratus/cv/index.md

 ---
 layout: cv
-title: Severin Bratus' CV
+title: Severin Bratus
 ---
 # Severin Bratus
-Passionate about programming, with a preference for functional programming and artificial intelligence.
+Passionate about (functional) programming and AI

 <div id="webaddress">
 <a href="s.poletica@gmail.com">s.poletica@gmail.com</a>
 | <a href="https://github.com/severinbratus/">GitHub</a>
 </div>

 ## Currently

-Studying first-year at Delft University of Technology for BSc in Computer Science and Engineering
+Studying first-year at TU Delft for BSc in Computer Science and Engineering

 ### Nationality